mooshak21/PyBer_Analysis/README.md

 # Pyber_Analysis

 ## Overview
 The purpose of this analysis is to dive into the Pyber ride share data.
-Here we are completing a ridesharing summary using our Python skills of groupby dataframes on a certain aspect of the data columns (type/date).
+Here we are completing a ridesharing summary using our Python skills to perform groupby queries on dataframes on a certain aspect of the data columns (type/date).
 The overall goal is to create a multiple line graph to show the total weekly fares for each city type for the date range Jan 1, 2019 - April 28, 2019.

 ---